nfriedly/elance-withdrawal/readme.md

 Lets build something awesome together!
 My elance profile is https://www.elance.com/s/nfriedly/?rid=1IFCM

 However, my avaliability is pretty limited and I have to turn down the majority of the jobs I get invited to.
-You'll have a better shot if you send me an email first: nathan@[my github username].com
+You'll have a better shot if you send me an email first: nathan@[my website (see below)].com

 MIT License